Poojavpatel/Tech-stack/System Design/README.md

 ## Distributed message queue

+### Message Queue
+In a traditional message queue, communication happens within a single system or application.
+It's a mechanism for asynchronous communication between components or services within the same application or server.
+Messages are sent from producers to a central queue, and consumers retrieve and process those messages.

+Example of Message Queue:
+Imagine a simple e-commerce application.
+The order processing component generates an order message and puts it into a queue.
+The inventory management component, acting as a consumer, retrieves the order message from the queue and updates the inventory accordingly.

+### Distributed message queue

 A distributed message queue extends the concept of a message queue to operate across multiple nodes or servers in a distributed system.
 This allows for communication and coordination between components that may be running on different machines or in different locations.

-Popular examples of distributed message queues include Apache Kafka, RabbitMQ, and Amazon SQS (Simple Queue Service).
-These systems provide features that support reliable, scalable, and fault-tolerant communication in distributed environments.
+This is crucial for building scalable and fault-tolerant systems where components may be distributed across a network.

 Example of Distributed Message Queue:
 Consider an e-commerce platform with microservices architecture.
 Each microservice (e.g., order processing, payment, shipping) runs on different servers.
 A distributed message queue allows these microservices to communicate by sending messages across the network.
 For instance, when an order is placed, a message is sent to the distributed queue, and various microservices in different locations consume and process that order.

-TODO : notes
+Popular examples of distributed message queues include Apache Kafka, RabbitMQ, and Amazon SQS (Simple Queue Service).
+These systems provide features that support reliable, scalable, and fault-tolerant communication in distributed environments.

 <br/>